abpframework/abp/docs/en/Features.md

 }
 ```

-In this way, you can create numeric limits in your SaaS application depending on the current user or tenant.
+This example uses a numeric value as a feature limit product counts for a user/tenant in a SaaS application.

 Instead of manually converting the value to `int`, you can use the generic overload of the `GetAsync` method: